WelshDan/smittys-bar/README.md

 - edit_reservation (booking/views.py)
 This function is connected to the get_bookings function and enables the user to edit or delete their bookings.

+- RegisterForm (users/forms.py)
+A new user "signup" form

+- LoginForm (users/forms.py)
+A "login" user form that checks username and password

 #### 4.2 Python start code<br/>